johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't configure this policy, [DefaultJavaScriptSetting](#defaultjavascriptsetting) applies for all sites, if it's set.
 If not, the user's personal setting applies.

-For detailed information on valid url patterns, please see [https://go.microsoft.com/fwlink/?linkid=2095322](https://go.microsoft.com/fwlink/?linkid=2095322). * is not an accepted value for this policy.
+For detailed information about valid url patterns, please see [https://go.microsoft.com/fwlink/?linkid=2095322](https://go.microsoft.com/fwlink/?linkid=2095322).
+Wildcards, *, are allowed.

   #### Supported features: